What is Digital Human Library (dHL)?

 Who are dHL Experts?

-dHL Experts are registered content providers who offer educational content and programs to K-12 students in their classrooms using video conferencing technology. dHL Experts are dynamic, engaging, and professional, with comprehensive knowledge and skill sets in their field of work/ area of specialization based on years of experience and/or research.
+dHL Experts are content partners who offer educational programs to K-12 students in their classrooms using video conferencing technology. dHL Experts are dynamic, engaging, and professional, with comprehensive knowledge and skill sets in their field of work/ area of specialization based on years of experience and/or research.
 Experts lead with empathy and interact with students in ways that are professional and personable, positive, inclusive, and equitable.
-With a focus on empowering students as leaders in their own learning, experts create opportunities for students to ask questions, share ideas, make connections, collaborate, solve problems, think critically, create and learn.
+With a focus on empowering students as leaders in their own learning, Experts create opportunities for students to ask questions, share ideas, make connections, collaborate, solve problems, think critically, create and learn.

 Note: In specific fields of work, the definition of expert is well established by consensus and therefore it is not always necessary for dHL Experts to have academic qualifications.

 How much does it cost to be listed as a dHL Expert in the Video Conferencing Catalogue?

 It’s free to register as an Expert and list your programs with Digital Human Library.
 Organizations who charge a fee for their programs are required to provide a minimum of one free program each academic school year.

 What are my responsibilities as a dHL Expert?